myarotskaya/architecture-center/docs/data/concepts/machine-learning-at-scale.md

 * The optimal model is deployed into production&mdash;often as a web service or some other encapsulated function.
 * As new data is collected, the model is periodically retrained to improve is effectiveness.

 Machine learning at scale addresses two different scalability concerns.
 The first centers around model training, wherein the model needs to be trained against large data sets that require the scale-out capabilities of a cluster to train.
-The second centers around operationalizating the learned model in a fashion that can scale to meet the scoring requirements of the applications that consume it &mdash; this is typically accomplished by deploying the predictive capabilites as a web service that can then be scaled out.
+The second centers around operationalizating the learned model in a fashion that can scale to meet the scoring requirements of the applications that consume it &mdash; this is typically accomplished by deploying the predictive capabilities as a web service that can then be scaled out.

 Machine learning at scale has the benefit that it can produce powerful, predictive capabilities because better models typically result from more data.
 Also, because once a model is trained in can be deployed as a stateless, highly-performant, scale-out web service.